-When we speak about personal data and privacy, we will find different terms according to the jurisdiction we deal with.
+When we speak about PII and GDPR's personal data and privacy, we will find different terms according to the jurisdiction we deal with.
 Although the meaning is generally understood to be similar, there is often confusion between them and they actually deal with different types of personal data.
 PII (Personally identifiable information) is the term used in the USA, while the term personal data is the term generally described in the EU’s General Data Protection Regulation.

 Although it is true that both terms are often interchanged as if they were synonyms, we should have it very clear that they have a different meaning.
 Delving into the what is understood by PII and by GDPR’s Personal Data, we will find that we are dealing with slightly different requirements.

 Since the legal system in the USA is composed of different regulations and different federal and state laws, the definition of PII is not as consistent or a structured as the personal data defined in the GDPR for the countries in the European Union.

 To start with, it is complicated to outline the difference between PII and personal data because PII is defined across multiple laws, regulations and procedures, such as: